cabbibo/enough/README.md

 --> can see this bug when transfering from tree to together, if you turn page right after reaching last section.
 Shoudl see sol *flash* for a frame
 --> Could be at beginnign of all .addToStartArray( because they have G.camera.position.copy( this.position ) ).
 INVESTIGATE
 --> IT IS! all of the look ats / G.camera.positiosn should be in the addToActivateArray, not the addToStartArray

+Text not dying on sun flocking and fireworks

+/*

+   THINKING SPACE

+*/
+Tubes on Forsest aren't long enough.
+Nothing to play with, and doesn't show off simulation

+Better framing for SUN

+Pointer at beginning of crystals level can't be seen

+For all empty levels, need sparkling stars, and possibly for *every* level!

+Make sure to thank all artists sampled

+Sparkles can't have the same audio as the empty pages!
+Neither can Fireworks!
+Only credits / quote should have.

+/*

+   Release README info

+*/

+UGLIEST code is the sections of the page turning